 Represents common shares repurchased under the Corporations Normal Course Issuer Bid ("NCIB") policy allowing for the purchase for cancellation, during the 12-month period starting May 1, 2016, up to 8,805,382 of the common shares.
-This program has ended as of April 30, 2017.
+The program will end on April 30, 2017 unless the maximum amount of common shares is purchased before then or the Corporation provides earlier notice of termination.